sparkflows/sparkflows-docs/docs/tutorials/data-exploration/telco-churn-data-exploration.rst

 .. figure:: ../../_assets/tutorials/data-exploration/2.PNG
    :alt: Concat Columns
-   :width: 90%
+   :width: 65%

 Workflow Execution Result
 -------------------------

 When the above workflow is executed, it produces the below results.
-The good thing about Fire Insights is that the Data Profiling runs in a distributed fashion.
-So, whatever the number of records in the input dataset, it scales seamlessly.
+A good thing about Fire Insights is that the Data Profiling runs in a distributed fashion.
+So, whatever be the number of records in the input dataset, it scales seamlessly.

 Summary Statistics